cljs-oss/canary/readme.md

 1. determines which `tasks` should be part of the `job` based on request parameters
 1. spawns all `tasks` (in parallel) instructing them to use the `compiler`
 1. waits for `tasks` results and collects them
-1. generates a report and commits it `results` branch
+1. generates a report and commits it in the `results` branch

 ### Implemented in Clojure

 The `runner` is implemented in Clojure for convenience.
 Each `project` author gets own place (function/script) for implementing functionality specific for their `project`.
 Authors are expected to trigger test builds on their own repos (e.g. via Travis) and simply collect results back.
-But anyone can use an escape hatch to invoke a shell script and do whatever they need in Clojure.
+But anyone can use an escape hatch to invoke a shell script or do whatever they need in Clojure.
 For example cloning their repo and running tests directly in the context of the `runner`.

 ### Docker